colinf/react-easy-select/README.md

 A boolean.
 If `true` then a blank entry is added at the start of the  dropdown list.
 This allows the value to be reset to be blank by the user where required.
 ### allowOtherValues
 A boolean.
 If `true` then an _Other..._ entry is added to the end of the dropdown list.
 Selecting this display an input text field to enter a value not in the dropdown.
+### noButtons
+A boolean.
+If set to `true` then no confirm/cancel buttons will be displayed when entering an _Other..._ value.
+The user can confirm or cancel using the _Enter_ or _Escape_ key respectively.
 ### onChange
 A handler function to be called when the selected value is changed.
 The function will be passed a single object in the form: